-Non-porous surfaces such as taps, telephones, doorknobs etc., facilitate a surface for the transmission of pathogenic microorganisms.
-The residence of pathogens like Staphylococcus epidermidis, Staphylococcus aureus, Staphylococcus alpha haemolyticus, Enterococcus faecalis, Bacillus subtilis, coryneforms, Pseudomonas aeruginosa, Escherichia coli and Acinetobacter calcoaceticus were found on the surface of public telephone booths since they are constantly utilized by the users and also observed in the door knobs, the mouthpiece and keypad of mobile phones and computer (Jerkovic et al., 2013).
+Non-porous surfaces such as taps, telephones, doorknobs, etc., facilitate a surface for the transmission of pathogenic microorganisms.
+The residence of pathogens like Staphylococcus epidermidis, Staphylococcus aureus, Staphylococcus alpha haemolyticus, Enterococcus faecalis, Bacillus subtilis, coryneforms, Pseudomonas aeruginosa, Escherichia coli and Acinetobacter calcoaceticus were found on the surface of public telephone booths since they are constantly utilized by the users and also observed in the door knobs, the mouthpiece, and keypad of mobile phones and computer (Jerkovic et al., 2013).

 Microbes develop resistance to available antibiotics due to its irrational use and they started to spread via horizontal gene transfer.
-The bacteria shows reluctant toward antibiotic are increasing with each passing year (Levy et al., 1998).
-Beta-lactamases produced by these pathogenic microbes to overcome the activity of beta-lactam group of antibiotics pose the greatest resistance ability even to last resort of antibiotics including carbapenems.
-Some microbes have progressed resistance to multiple drugs and is known as multiple drug resistance (MDR).
+The bacteria show reluctant toward antibiotic is increasing with each passing year (Levy et al., 1998).
+Beta-lactamases produced by these pathogenic microbes to overcome the activity of the beta-lactam group of antibiotics pose the greatest resistance ability even to last resort to antibiotics including carbapenems.
+Some microbes have progressed resistance to multiple drugs and are known as multiple drug resistance (MDR).
 MDR permits disease-causing microbes to resist antimicrobials, which are targeted at eliminating the microbes (Siegel et al., 2006).
-The antibiotic resistant pathogens widened worldwide and strains, which pose resistant to four or more frontline antibiotics called extremely drug resistant have found recently (Shah et al., 2007).
+The antibiotic-resistant pathogens widened worldwide and strains, which pose resistant to four or more frontline antibiotics called extremely drug-resistant have found recently (Shah et al., 2007).
 Totally drug-resistant strains have also been reported in later years (Velayati et al., 2009).
-Recently, it is noticed that the automatic teller machine (ATM) also serve as a mediator for the transmission of diseases by vast dermal contact with the key panel (Nworie et al., 2012).
+Recently, it has been noticed that the automatic teller machine (ATM) also serve as a mediator for the transmission of diseases by vast dermal contact with the key panel (Nworie et al., 2012).
 Several works have been reported to analyze the microbial contamination on the screens and metallic keypads on ATMs.
-There is a possibility that the ATMs may be contaminated with MDR strains of bacteria, however very few works have been reported on the same.
+There is a possibility that the ATMs may be contaminated with MDR strains of bacteria, however, very few works have been reported on the same.
 Hence, the aim of this study was to find out the prevalence of MDR strains on the touch screen of ATMs

-The increasing prevalence of multi-drug resistant strains of bacteria and the recent appearance of strains with reduced susceptibility to antibiotics raised the specter of ‘untreatable’ bacterial infections and adds urgency to the search for new infection-fighting strategies ( Rojas et al., 2006).
+The increasing prevalence of multi-drug resistant strains of bacteria and the recent appearance of strains with reduced susceptibility to antibiotics, raised the specter of ‘untreatable’ bacterial infections and adds urgency to the search for new infection-fighting strategies ( Rojas et al., 2006).
 For a long time, plants have been an important source of natural products for human health.
 The antimicrobial properties of plants have been investigated by a number of studies worldwide and many of them have been used as therapeutic alternatives because of their antimicrobial properties (Adriana et al., 2007).The practice of complementary and alternative medicine is now on the increase in developing countries in response to World Health Organization directives culminating in several pre-clinical and clinical studies that have provided the scientific basis for the efficacy of many plants used in folk medicine to treat infections.
 (Dilhuydy and Patients., 2003).